 It’s certainly known that golf carts were not the only product that the National Cart Corporation produced.
 Although there is no recorded evidence, I have found one classified advertisement that shows the company produced children’s bicycles.
-One such example was called Mr. Cycle and used a belt instead of a chain.
+One such example was called Mr Cycle and used a belt instead of a chain.
 It had no brakes but was clearly designed for a child of around four years of age.
 According to the instruction leaflet of the Apache airguns, the company also produced golf balls, fishing reels and folding, portable seats.

-Advertising literature for the company’s products show that it was an subsidiary company of Burhans and Associates.
+Advertising literature for the company’s products shows that it was a subsidiary company of Burhans and Associates.
 In his book Pneumatic Reflections, leading American collector Larry Hannusch states that Charles Burhans was the president of the National Cart Corporation.
 Charles was known as a marketing genius and made his fame and fortune by successfully marketing the Alka-Seltzer Co.
 Remember them?
 How did the commercials go… “plop plop fizz fizz”?
 I vaguely remember Jimmie Dee Snr taking these in the 1970s.

 His associates were Orville Schimel and Albert Dale Fogel.
 Some of you may already be familiar with the name Schimel, for he later designed and produced the famous Schimel Gas Pistol.
 I’ll cover that remarkable pistol in a future article.
 Larry states that it was Orville’s idea to venture into the realm of airguns.
 At the time, the airgun sector was rapidly growing and must have been quite a lure for successful entrepreneurs.
 With the promised revenue from their golf cart business, perhaps they thought they could invest their profits into other markets to further bolster the business.

 Albert Dale Fogel, the third man in this trio, was Vice President of Design and Production at the company.
 It was Fogel who designed the Apache Fireball along with the other airguns in the Apache range.
-With a previous career as an aeronautical engineer and knowledge of hydraulics, he was probably well suited to work with the pressure related concepts of pneumatic airguns.
+With a previous career as an aeronautical engineer and knowledge of hydraulics, he was probably well suited to work with the pressure-related concepts of pneumatic airguns.

 The Apache Fireball was not the first airgun that was produced by the company.
 Initially, in 1947, the company first manufactured a pneumatic air rifle, the Apache Texan.
 However, they were also working on a pistol as shown in a 1947 advert.
 The advert announces the Apache air pistol hidden behind a black “top secret” box.
 Part of the grip and fore-end of the pistol was clearly visible as if to tease those reading the advert of the impending release.

 The exact release date of the Apache air pistol is difficult to pin down.
 Some say it was 1948, however, I am inclined to dispute this.
 An article in the 1948 May edition of American Rifleman reviews the pistol in detail.
-It is safe to say that the pistol had already began production prior to May 1948.
+It is safe to say that the pistol had already begun production prior to May 1948.
 In fact, production may have started in late 1947 if the launch advertisements are taken into account.

-Originally introduced to the market at $19.95, the Apache air pistol first made its appearance as a rifled, single shot, .250 calibre airgun.
+Originally introduced to the market at $19.95, the Apache air pistol first made its appearance as a rifled, single-shot, .250 calibre airgun.
 I say .250 as that was the calibre stated in the manufacturer’s literature and advertisements.
 They even went as far as to manufacture and market their own tubes of “Apache .250 cal” ammunition for their airguns.
 However, it appears the ammunition did not fit according to Trevor Adams and many other owners of the Apache airguns.
 The calibre of ammunition that does fit best is .24 lead shot which is also known as No. 4 buckshot.
 No.4 buckshot is still available today though mainly in the United States.
 If necessary, it is possible to manufacture your own .24 calibre lead shot using a mould such as the Lee Precision Inc .24 calibre cavity mould.

 single shot and repeater variants

-The pistol was available in a second variant that included a push fit or screw in .175 calibre brass smoothbore barrel insert.
+The pistol was available in a second variant that included a push-fit or screw-in .175 calibre brass smoothbore barrel insert.
 These inserts were “split” at the breech and intended to be squashed slightly to hold a .175 steel BB.
-The BB would be loaded through the muzzle which possibly made the Apache the first, and perhaps only, mass produced muzzle-loading airgun.
+The BB would be loaded through the muzzle which possibly made the Apache the first, and perhaps only, mass-produced muzzle-loading airgun.
 It appears that the introduction of the .175 calibre was either a marketing gimmick or aimed towards the junior market.
 Or perhaps a bit of both.
 It was certainly advertised to be compatible with standard airgun shot of the time which would have made it much more economical to use.

-Following the single shot version, the National Cart Corporation released a repeater model of the pistol.
+Following the single-shot version, the National Cart Corporation released a repeater model of the pistol.
 It wasn’t actually a true repeater as the pistol must be cocked and loaded for each shot.
-However, it was fitted with a six round force-fed magazine attached to the right-hand side of the action.
+However, it was fitted with a six-round force-fed magazine attached to the right-hand side of the action.
 Loading the magazine was a simple affair.
 The spring-loaded catch is pushed towards the front of the pistol and turned upwards to lock it into position.
 Up to six .240 calibre lead balls would be inserted into the top of the magazine through a loading port.
 The magazine plunger would then be released which would place the array of load balls under the tension of the spring.
 Whenever the loading probe is retracted, one of the lead balls would be pushed into the chamber.
 As the probe is pushed forwards, the ball would be forced into the barrel to engage the rifling.

-The repeater variant was also available with the same .175 barrel insert that was available for the single shot model.
-However, the magazine was not designed to hold .175 ammunition and so, unlike the single shot variant, an additional loading port was added to the left-hand side of the action.
-The secondary loading port would only accept .175 calibre sized BBs and allowed them to be breech loaded rather than muzzle loaded.
+The repeater variant was also available with the same .175 barrel insert that was available for the single-shot model.
+However, the magazine was not designed to hold .175 ammunition and so, unlike the single-shot variant, an additional loading port was added to the left-hand side of the action.
+The secondary loading port would only accept .175 calibre sized BBs and allowed them to be breech loaded rather than muzzle-loaded.
 Should the .175 BBs fall out of the barrel when loaded, the split ended breech of the barrel was designed to be squeezed together such that the BBs would be firmly held until the pistol was fired.

 The pistols were available in two finishes.
 Early models had die-cast, low-grade zinc alloy frames whilst later models used aluminium.
 The frames were either painted “gun blue” (black) or their aluminium frames were simply polished to a high shine.
 The brass barrel, insert and pump lever tube were chemically blackened.
 The hammer casing, hammer rod and probe assemblies were blued along with the rear sight.
 The grips were typically grooved walnut although there does appear to be at least one example with smooth ivory or white plastic grips which may have been custom-made.
-The Blue Book of Airguns lists ivory or black plastic grips as variants which would appear to be very rare.
+The Blue Book of Airguns lists ivory or black plastic grips as variants that would appear to be very rare.

 The only inscription to be found on the pistols is on the cap at the front of the pump compression tube.
-Of these two examples, the .250 calibre model is inscribed “PASADENA 2 CALIF USA” around the edge of the cap with “APACHE” across the center.
-The model with the .175 calibre barrel insert is marked “PASADENA 2 CAL USA BURHANS & ASSOC” around the edge of the cap with “FIRE-BALL” across the center.
+Of these two examples, the .250 calibre model is inscribed “PASADENA 2 CALIF USA” around the edge of the cap with “APACHE” across the centre.
+The model with the .175 calibre barrel insert is marked “PASADENA 2 CAL USA BURHANS & ASSOC” around the edge of the cap with “FIRE-BALL” across the centre.
 This is the only place where I have seen the name of the pistol.
 I have not seen it make an appearance on any literature or advertising material where it was only known as the “Apache Air Pistol”.
 Other markings are known to be “Burhans and Associates”, “National Cart Corporation”, “Fire-ball” or “Apache” but not a combination as found on the examples of this collection.

 strip down guide

 Although the National Cart Corporation filed patent applications related to the Apache airguns, sadly they were not granted before the company’s demise.
 Therefore, the only way to describe the inner workings of the pistol was to take one apart!
 First, I removed the pin that also acts as the pump pivot.
 This pin is splined at one end and as such can only be removed by knocking through from the left-hand side.
-Once removed, the pump assembly and end cap can be removed by sliding it out of the front of the pump tube.
+Once removed, the pump assembly and end cap can be removed by sliding them out of the front of the pump tube.